 An impact can be added for any community engagement activity or university service.

-At YSU, community engagement is defined as: Collaboration between YSU and the larger community for the mutually beneficial exchange of knowledge and resources; most often service toward a community partner or nonprofit.
+Further, at YSU, community engagement is the collaboration between YSU and the larger community for the mutually beneficial exchange of knowledge and resources; most often service with a community partner or nonprofit organization.

 e.g., Packaging food for families at United Way's Satur-Day of Caring event, serving on the Guinathon team to benefit Akron Children's Hospital, tutoring local grade school students, etc.

-University service is defined as: Unpaid time helping YSU areas / departments execute programs for the benefit of the YSU community and its students.
+University service, for students, is: Unpaid time helping YSU areas / departments execute programs for the benefit of the YSU community and its students.

 e.g., Volunteering for Penguin Preview Day, showing students how to register during orientation, helping out at a YSU sporting event, etc.